JuliaArbTypes/ArbFloats.jl/README.md

    This package has been designed to offer the Julia community more performant
    extended precision floating point math and to offer extended floating point
    results as accurately as possible at a precision that does not misrepresent
-   the information content of the unerlying interval valuation.
+   the information content of the underlying interval valuation.